Table of contents

 Engaging men and boys in violence prevention

 Men and boys are key to preventing and ending gender-based violence.
-Based on this, there are several things that they can do:
+There are several ways men and boys can contribute to the prevention of violence:

 • believe someone when they come forward with claims of sexual violence

-• show leadership by discussing family violence and healthy relationships with family, friends, neighbours and co-workers
+• show leadership by discussing gender-based violence, gender norms, and healthy relationships with family, friends, neighbours and coworkers

-• integrate family violence awareness in sports coaching and youth mentoring activities
+• integrate gender-based violence awareness in sports coaching and youth mentoring activities

-• speak out against family violence at public events
+• speak out against violence at public events

 • participate in community-based awareness activities and initiatives

-• join associations that address family violence while promoting gender equality
+• join associations that address gender-based violence while promoting gender equality

-• raise awareness in your workplace by hosting workshops or developing a protocol
+• raise awareness in your workplace by hosting workshops or participating in training

 • are supported in developing healthy masculinities, becoming allies and building healthy relationships